Open-CAS/standalone-linux-io-tracer/README.md

   collecting traces the module will be unloaded.

 * The below output example is based on sample traces found [here](https://github.com/Open-CAS/standalone-linux-io-tracer/blob/master/doc/resources/sample_trace.tar.xz).
+  The traces were captured during YCSB workload type A benchmark on RocksDB.

   Traces can be unpacked using the following command:
   ~~~{.sh}